This funding is open for the following applications:

-The University has recently been allocated funding through the SFC Official Development Assistance GCRF for FY 2017-18 for the purposes of supporting cutting-edge research that promotes, as its primary objective, the economic development and well-being of countries on the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) list.
+The University has secured funding through the SFC Official Development Assistance GCRF for FY 2018-19 as part of a 3-year strategy for longer-term projects to support cutting-edge research that promotes the economic development and well-being of countries on the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) list.
 The OECD DAC list is available on: http://www.oecd.org/dac/stats/daclist.htm

 Acceptable use of funds include supporting:

 - Capacity and capability building in the UK and developing countries (including strengthening partnership with DAC countries across Scotland).